Brunch Date: The Best Cafes in Footscray & Surrounds

 Coracle

-Nourish yourself with the inviting Asian-inspired dishes at Coracle, a calming café in Yarraville.
+Nourish yourself with the inviting Asian-inspired dishes at Coracle, a calming cafe in Yarraville.
 The menu traverses Hong Kong, Taiwan, Vietnam and Japan, introducing diners to some of the classic breakfast and lunches enjoyed by locals in each nation.
 Sit down to warming abalone and chicken congee served in a claypot, sweet and sour meatballs served on a sizzling hotplate, or colourful sashimi bowls.
-The drinks are equally fun, with yuzu cold brews and kumquat sodas calling your name.
+The drinks are equally fun, with yuzu cold brews, herbal teas, and kumquat sodas calling your name.

 63/65 Anderson Street, Yarraville